Jzukas125/Obsidian-Notes/CyberSecruity/Certifications/Security+/CompTIA Security+ Practice Tests/Chapter 3 Domain 3.0 Security Architecture.md

 C. Deploy a fix via her WAF.
 D. Install the vendor-provided patch.

 Claire's best option is to fix it via WAF that will detect SQL injections.
+Vendor patches for zero days typically take some time to come out.

+45 D is correct
+Next-generation firewalls include many cutting-edge features.
+Which of the following is not a common next-generation firewall capability?
+A. Geolocation
+B. IPS and/or IDS
+C. Sandboxing
+D. SQL injection

+Although NGFWs provide may defensive capa